domGitDev/link-array/README.md

 Implementing Forward Linked List using contiguous array in C++

 - This aim to resolve cache unfriendly Linked List
-- std::map::at has time complecity Log(N)
+- std::map::at has time complecity O(Log N)
 - std::map does not work correctly with Key data type as double
 - Maintain ordered data structure with heavy inserts and deletes